 As with many climate tipping points, an ice-free Arctic won’t be the trigger for an abrupt, dramatic event.
 It is rather an unwelcome extra amplification of climate change that will have an impact over many decades.
 Climate tipping points will likely make climate change worse than expected and more difficult to counter, but claims of a near-inevitable chain reaction to runaway warming as a result of an ice-free Arctic are wide of the mark.

 Updated: 26/4/19 with a link to a new paper which supports the summer/winter ice-free Arctic RF estimates and a recent paper with probabilities of an ice-free Summer relative to the level of global warming.
 30/7/19 with updated references for radiative forcing from ASSI loss so far, additional support for an RF of ~0.7 W/m2 for total ASSI loss (but with large uncertainty from cloud feedbacks), and some figure rounding.
+15/11/19 with a new emergent constraints study that supports current ASSI-free RF estimates and mid-century timeline, plus new subheading links to allow direct linking to sections.

 This post was written by Dr. David A. McKay, currently a Postdoctoral Researcher at Stockholm Resilience Centre (Stockholm University), where he is part of the Earth Resilience in the Anthropocene Project (funded by the European Research Council) and is researching non-linear climate-biosphere feedbacks.
 This post was written in his spare time with no funding support for this site, and was proofread and edited by Dr. Rachael Avery.